ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 2. Specifies that the pseudopotentials to use are in the current directory.
 3. ibrav=1 is the bravais lattice type 'simple cubic'.
 4. The lattice parameter for the bravais lattice.
-5. This is the convergence threshold.
-Successive scf iterations will have their total energy compared to one another.
-When this difference is less than this convergence threshold, we deem the total energy to be converged.
+5. This is the total energy convergence threshold.
+Successive iterations will have their total energy compared to one another.
+When this difference is less than the convergence threshold, we deem the total energy to be converged.
 6. The structure of this line is [element name] [element atomic mass] [name of pseudopotential].